|Colors:||White, blue, silver, red, brown, gray, black|

-To get a better understanding of Chiweenie pricing, we need to first take a look at the breed’s parents.
+To get a better understanding of the Chiweenie price, we need to first take a look at the breed’s parents.
 Dachshunds are very popular little wiener dogs.
-From a reputable breeder, you’d spend between $800 and $3,500 to bring one home, depending on its quality, health, lineage, and the breeder’s reputation.
+From a reputable breeder, you’d expect the Chiweenie price to be between $800 and $3,500 to bring one home, depending on its quality, health, lineage, and the breeder’s reputation.

 Chihuahuas are priced pretty similarly.
 While you can grab one from a backyard breeder for just a few hundred, Chihuahua prices from a reputable breeder range from about $800 to upwards of $2,000.

 Granted, Chihuahuas and Dachshunds are both recognized breeds.
 Members of either can have papers and proven lineages, which boosts their cost substantially.
 Chiweenies aren’t a recognized breed since they’re a hybrid.
 This means that there are no papers for a Chiweenie.
 For this reason, Chiweenies don’t command the same high prices that their parents do.
 Additionally, there are very few breeders devoting their time and energy to the Chiweenie.